TurboWarp/docs/docs/development/extensions/wrapping-up.md

 ## Remaining topics to include in the future

  - Dynamic menus
- - Block utility stack frames
+ - Block utility stack frames, yield, yieldTick, etc.

 ## Things that are not supported yet